231sm/Low-resource-KEPapers/README.md

 🤗 We strongly encourage the researchers who want to promote their fantastic work for the community to make pull request and update their papers in this repository!

-📖 **Survey Paper**: Information Extraction in Low-Resource Scenarios: Survey and Perspective (submitted to TACL)
+📖 **Survey Paper**: Information Extraction in Low-Resource Scenarios: Survey and Perspective

 ## Content